sealmove/n4n6/README.md

-# n4n6
+# n4n6 [TODO]
 ## The dead-simple forensics framework

 For the most part this repo aims to be a collection of parsers/serializers for file formats of forensics value.
 Each module in `parsers` directory exposes a single `tuple` of a `get` and a `put` procedure.
-These are written in a _mostly_ declarative manner using [binaryparse](https://github.com/PMunch/binaryparse) library.
+These are written in a declarative manner using a future version of [binaryparse](https://github.com/PMunch/binaryparse) library.

 The rest of the project is about presenting the information in various ways, from low-level (data tree) to high-level (domain specific, ex. dates in ISO 8601).